Saturday, May 23, 2009

 Sunday, May 17, 2009

-health, good living conditions, and good relationships with family and
+health, good environment, good living conditions, and good relationships with family and

 friends.
-We also want success, abundance and to enjoy life to the
+We also want freedom, success, power, abundance, long life span, forever youth, beautiful physical appearance, pleasurable enjoyment, and to enjoy life to the

 fullest.
 We want to fulfill all our dreams and desires if possible.